niteshbalusu11/BOS-Commands-Document/README.md

   - `set-fee-rate`: waits until the channel is open and attempts to set a forwarding fee rate, this process needs to run in the background until a channel is open.
 Have to run in background process manager like tmux, nohup or keep the ssh session open
   - `type`: public/private/public-trusted/private-trusted, default: public
   - `coop-close-address`: Add an external wallet address like your cold storage wallet to send funds when a channel is coop closed.
+  - `set-fee-rate`: Set a fee rate on opening a channel when supported.
   <br></br>
   Example: `bos open pubkey1 --amount 1000000 pubkey2 --amount 3000000 pubkey3 --amount 4000000`.
 Once you enter the command and hit enter, it will ask the onchain transaction fee you want to set and also if you want to use your internal LND wallet for funding the transaction.
   <br></br>